adidas/docs/python/aws_deployment/how_to_simple_hello_world.rst

 Problem: something is up?

-Solution: I did two things.
-First, changed to Pyramid 1.7 and zope.deprecation 4.1.2.
-Second, added a requirements.txt.
+Solution: I did two things at first.
+Initially I downgraded to Pyramid 1.7 and zope.deprecation 4.1.2.
+Then I added a requirements.txt.
 The actual problem was that the latest version of zope.deprecation broke something.